justinlietz93/FullyUnifiedModel/README.md

 The Fully Unified Model (FUM) is an advanced, brain-inspired artificial intelligence architecture designed for efficient learning, autonomous operation, and emergent intelligence.
 It integrates spiking neural networks, spike-timing dependent plasticity (STDP), structural plasticity, and a self-improvement engine (SIE) to learn complex patterns and behaviors from minimal data inputs.

+This project is still under development and continues to go through significant testing.
+The documentation is very long, detailed, and often unorganized.
+I made this repo to share to the public what I am currently working on, and have not spent much effort in making it presentable.

 ## Project Documentation

 Explore the FUM architecture, concepts, and implementation details through the following resources: